tsackton/taelgarverse/docs/people/extraplanar-powers/sentient-ocean.md

 This entity has been called many names, including Yi'weti by the old mages of the north; Ur Biyiak, the name used by salt lizardfolk of the [Mawakel Peninsula](<../../gazetteer/northwest-coast/mawar-confederacy/mawakel-peninsula.md>); Wanui Teora by the great beasts of the deep; and Ma'haya Kabir by the Mawaran saint [Guzo the Mariner](<../../gods-and-religions/gods/incorporeal-gods/mawaran-saints/guzo-the-mariner.md>).
 But most folks just call it the Sentient Ocean.
 It is said that the [Ocean Watchers](<../../groups/society-of-ocean-watchers.md>) of [Mawar](<../../gazetteer/northwest-coast/mawar-confederacy/mawar-confederacy.md>) know more than any land-dweller of the Sentient Ocean, but even among them it remains a fleeting presence glimpsed in waves, dreams, old songs, and the strange behavior of creatures from the western sea.

+The Sentient Ocean does not communicate through ordinary speech.
+Those who encounter claim to experience its thoughts through currents, salinity, temperature, pressure, music, images, and memories, a sensory language that often appears as dreams or visions to mortals caught in it.

 Those who have traveled among the [Merfolk](<../../creatures/species/merfolk.md>) often report distinctive rumors and tales of the Sentient Ocean.
 For many years, the merfolk city of [Omi](<../../gazetteer/faraway-places/omi.md>) was enclosed by a barrier created by the Sentient Ocean; passing through triggered seeming memories and visions of its history.
 A flight from a destroyed home, far away in another realm; the creation, or awakening, of the merfolk; a decision to become their protector after finding life in Taelgar's seas.
-Though these rumors are far from clear, they paint a picture of an alien entity from some distant extraplanar realm, possessing unfathomable power, serving as the creator, protector, and divinity of the merfolk.
+Though these rumors are far from clear, they paint a picture of an alien entity from some distant extraplanar realm, possessing unfathomable power, serving as the creator and protector of the merfolk.